 Our courses runs approximately every 3-4 months, depending on student interest.

 During the course of the program, you can take 2 days off without any required documentation as verification.
 Additionally, you have 3 days of sick leave, which you have to prove by submitting a doctor’s note.
 If you are a student with a child under 3 years of age, you have 5 additional days of leave which do not require verification documentation.
 Of course, in case of a sudden health problem, we do our best to find an alternative solution.

 This laptop would preferably have at least a dual core processor and 4 GB of memory.
 The operating system should be 64-bit, but it can also be Microsoft Windows, Linux, or Mac OS.
 What you need to know is that you may have a recommended platform for each training course, so Microsoft Windows is recommended for the .net module, Microsoft Windows for C ++ and Dev Boards.

 Unfortunately, this is not possible because work takes place within a flipped classroom framework.
-In practice, this means that only 10 percent of time spent here is taken up with lectures, the other 90 percent consists of individual and group work led by our mentors.
+In practice, this means that only 10 % of time spent here is taken up with lectures, the other 90 % consists of individual and group work led by our mentors.
 For the group work, physical presence is required.

 About 30 years.
 (In Hungary)

-According to Czech Statistic Office, approximately 20,000 software developers are missing from the labor market - and that's just in the Czech Republic.
-So your chances are high. :) This also confirms that 90% of our graduates get hired after completing the course.
-It is important to note that the job search may take a few months, which is why we update our placement rate 3 months after each course is finished.
-At the same time, our top students tend to get immediate job opportunities. :)
+According to Czech Statistic Office approximately 30,000 software developers are missing from the labor market - and that's just in the Czech Republic, so your chances are high.
+The best students are hired even during the course.
+It is important to note that the job search may take a few months.

 Based on our experience, absolutely not.
 It matters what you know and how open you are to continuous learning.